mmiseyko/sitemap/README.md

 # SITEMAP
 Backend of Sitemap project.
 Use [ancestry](https://github.com/stefankroes/ancestry/) gem to organize tree structure of sitemap.
-Represent SiteLink model with serializer, controller and CreateSiteLink service.
+Represents SiteLink model with serializer, controller and CreateSiteLink service.

 ## Install